The-dEnd/Crop-Search-DSP/doc/README_frontend_cosmetic.md

 The default tool suports English and French, but it is quite easy to adapt it to other languages.
 If you want a language that is already supported, you can change the file /resources/data/language.conf, mostly current_language (we recommend to keep the default_language to "en" as a fallback in case there are translation issues in your language).

 If you develop a translation in a language, we would strongly apppreciate that you share it with us.
-The language will be added in the list of supported languages, updates will be compiled with your language supported, and other users may benefit from it.
+The language will be added in the list of supported languages, and other users may benefit from it.

-All translation is performed in the translator.py file.
-It contains a Python dictionnary with all classes in use.
-For each entry, you can add your own translation, with a prefix (e.g. ISO3166-2) that is the same for each entry.
-Then, recompile the code and update the /resources/data/language.conf.
+All translation is performed in the /resources/data/translations.yaml.
+It contains a YAML dictionnary with all classes in use.
+For each entry, you can add your own translation, with a prefix (e.g. "de", "it") that is the same for each entry.
+Then, update the /resources/data/language.conf.
 Please note that UI size has been set to fit French wording.
 Hence, it is suggested to keep a size of message shorter or equivalent to the French version as much as possible.
 Newline characters can be added with \n.